jamespeapen/journals/src/senescence/impaired_immune_surveillance_accelerates_accumulation_of_senescent_cells_and_aging.md

 mice were less active and had poorer grip strength and coordination that the WT mice.
 Further, these mice also had a decreased lifespan than the WT mice.

-They also used a mouse with the *LMMN* gene mutation which resulted in senescent cell accumulation.
-These mice, when crossed with those with the preforin deficiency, acquired the deficiency and their lifespans were shorter than the mice with just the *LMMN* gene mutation.
+They also used a mouse with the *LMNA* gene mutation which resulted in senescent cell accumulation.
+These mice, when crossed with those with the preforin deficiency, acquired the deficiency and their lifespans were shorter than the mice with just the *LMNA* gene mutation.
 This suggests that despite an increased senescent cell burden, a functioning immune surveillance system can help to slow senescence-induced ageing.